Azure Policy now audits applications installed inside virtual machines

 - VMs must include Chef or Puppet agents.

-The policy is checking whether Windows lists the software as an installed application.
+The policy is checking if Windows lists the software as an installed application.
 It is not scanning the file system.
 The intent is to validate trusted software for operational requirements.

 A new video series guides customers through their first experience in using Azure Policy Guest Configuration: